Investigation & Social Issues

 This series talks about countries facing climate change.

-People living in Madagascar, in Mexico or in Kenya are suffering from hurricanes, water floods, desertification…
+People in Madagascar, Mexico, or Kenya suffer from hurricanes, water floods, and desertification.

-Each film takes us to a different country facing its own climate challenge.
+Each film takes us to a different country facing its climate challenge.

 EATING LIKE A POPE 52’